Best Mergers and Acquisitions Advisory Firms in the United States (May 2026)

 Find the Right M&A Advisor for Your Business

-Get Free AI Visibility Report for your free AI visibility report.
+Find the Right M&A Advisor for Your Deal for your free AI visibility report.
 See where your firm ranks across ChatGPT, Perplexity, and Google AI.

 Editorial Disclosure & Data Sources

-AI visibility and reputation data: Peec.ai, April 2026, 149 AI conversations across ChatGPT, Gemini, and Google AI Overviews, 68 brands tracked.
+AI visibility and reputation data: ProCloser TrustRank, April 2026, 149 AI conversations across ChatGPT, Gemini, and Google AI Overviews, 68 brands tracked.
 Client review data: Google reviews, BBB profiles, Birdeye, Glassdoor, Wall Street Oasis, Reddit.
 Market data: Axial (2025 annual and quarterly reports), GF Data (Q1-Q3 2025), Forvis Mazars (Q2 2025), Diamond Capital Advisors (Q2-Q3 2025), Charter Capital Partners (Q3 2025), SRS Acquiom (2025), Calder Capital (Q2 2025), Firmex/Axial M&A Fee Guide 2024-2025, Capstone Partners (Q4 2025).
 Note: Some firms featured in these guides participate in ProCloser.ai's sponsored partner program, which may include enhanced placement or featured sections.
 Sponsored content is clearly labeled.
 Non-sponsored rankings are based solely on our independent methodology.
 This content is for informational purposes only and does not constitute financial, legal, or investment advice.